apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 **Isolated** mode runs separate interpreter process for each Note.
 So, each Note have absolutely isolated session.

+From the code perspective, there is only one `InterpreterGroup` for the scoped mode, but multiple sessions in one `InterpreterGroup`.

 ## Which mode should I use?

 <br/>